 This course is designed to provide information regarding students' academic achievement, modality strengths and weaknesses, and learning styles.
 Eligibility to receive educational support services as a learning disabled student, as defined by the Chancellor's Office of the California Community Colleges, may result from completion of this course.
 Not applicable for degree credit.
 Course may be taken two times.
 (1)

 DST R098-Topics in Disability

-Lecture and/or lab hours as required by unit formula Special topics in Special Education designed to meet the needs of handicapped students.
+Special topics in Special Education designed to meet the needs of handicapped students.
 Field trips may be required.
 Not applicable for degree credit.
 Course may be taken four times.
 (2)

 ECONOMICS